 10 Tips for Bringing Alcohol Into the US

-It’s the end of an amazing trip abroad, and you've picked up a few bottles of alcohol.
-But you have questions.
+We’ve all been there: It’s the end of an amazing trip abroad, and along the way you pick up a few (or many more than a few) bottles of alcohol.
 Will you be allowed to bring all of them home?
-Will you need to pay tax?
-Read on to find the answers to all your questions.
+Will you have to pay tax?
+And what exactly does duty free mean?

 How Much Alcohol Can I Bring Back Into the US?

 It depends, since numerous agencies hold jurisdiction.
 Technically there is no federal limit on how much alcohol can be brought in for personal use, but US Customs and Border Protection (CBP) will likely flag you if you’re carrying more than a case (e.g. 12 bottles of wine) in your luggage.
 Anything beyond that might fall under suspected commercial use and require an Alcohol and Tobacco Tax and Trade Bureau (TTB) import license form.

 The Federal Aviation Administration (FAA) limits the amount of unopened alcohol that can be brought onto a plane to five liters per person if the alcohol content falls between 24 and 70 percent (up to 140 proof.)
 If it’s less than 24 percent you can bring more than five liters, but it would be taxed by Customs.
 Anything greater than 70 percent isn’t allowed since it’s considered a hazardous material.

 The Transportation Security Administration (TSA) limits carry-on liquids to 3.4 ounces (100 ml), unless you purchased alcohol at a duty-free shop at the airport after clearing security.
 However, if you have a connecting flight within the US and go through security again, then that bottle of alcohol you were initially allowed to carry on would have to be checked.
 To avoid this conundrum, wait until the last leg of a flight to buy duty-free alcohol.